Find UK Tuition

 I have lots of playing experience in a wide variety of groups.
 I work as a freelance musician across a wide variety of playing.
 In my time at the Conservatoire I played in all the major ensembles at the conservatoire and have sat in the principal seat of the repertoire orchestra, brass band, composers orchestra and thallein (contemporary) ensemble.
 I have played in many orchestras including the Bloomsbury Concert Orchestra, Rehearsal Orchestra, with whom I regularly play bass trumpet, Amadeus Orchestra, European Vacation Chamber Orchestra and the Birmingham Concert Orchestra.
 I was recently awarded a bursary to perform in the new project, The People's Orchestra.
 I was a member of the National Youth Wind Orchestra of Great Britain, where I held the seat of principal Euphonium for 2 years.
 I have played in many brass bands across the West Midlands, including Kibworth Brass Band, Wigston Brass Band and Cubbington Silver Band and dep for any occasion from competitions to fetes.

-I am a founding member of Bard Brass a professional 10 piece ensemble, who commission and premiere new music and play for sessions and events, as well as being a professional freelancer.
-I have played with Hosen Brass beer band and regularly do pit work for musicals and shows, such as Phantom of the Opera and Joseph and the technicolor dream coat.
+As a professional freelancer I have played with Hosen Brass beer band and regularly do pit work for musicals and shows, such as Phantom of the Opera and Joseph and the technicolor dream coat.

 As a teacher/educator: